 Have you ever been so upset with the devil that you wanted to challenge him to a fistfight?
-Yeah, that’s probably not the wisest idea, and if you do that’s exactly what he would laugh at.
+Yeah, that’s probably not the wisest idea, and if you do, that will cause him to laugh.

-One night as I was sleeping, I heard a voice tell me that I was a liar, it was audible and clear, I thought, “Wait a minute!
+One night as I was sleeping, I heard a voice tell me that I was a liar.
+It was audible and clear; I thought, “Wait a minute!
 I’m not a liar!”
-I woke myself out of my sleep and there next to my bed was a demon, faceless and clothed like an angel.
-I was so tired I threw this weak punch at it and fell back into my pillow, obviously, the punch did nothing.
+I woke myself, and next to my bed was a demon, faceless and clothed like an angel.
+I was so tired I threw this weak punch at it and fell back into my pillow.
+Obviously, the attempted punch did nothing.

-But there was another instance where I woke up and I tried to say “Jesus!” but I was so scared all I could get out was “Je, Je, Je.”
-The fear was so strong I couldn’t speak, but I saw the demon take off knowing that I was trying to say the name of Jesus.
+But there was another instance where I woke up, and I tried to say “Jesus!” but I was so scared all I could get out was “Je, Je, Je.”
+The fear was so intense I couldn’t speak, but I saw the demon take off, knowing that I was trying to say the name of Jesus.
 Suddenly Judy woke up and yelled with authority: “JESUS!” and the demon was gone so fast it turned into a blur.

-The name of Jesus is the weapon and in the spirit realm it’s nuclear and when you use the name of Jesus those are easy fights in the spirit.
-Tough battles are in the mind.
+The name of Jesus is the weapon, and in the spirit realm, it’s a nuclear weapon, and when you use the name of Jesus, those are easy fights in the spirit.
+The most challenging battles are in your mind.
 The enemy knows how to place thoughts, usually things from the past, little things that upset you in your mind.